takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 ## Accessibility

 Ableism is discrimination or prejudice against those with disabilities.
 It can show up in product experiences and language, even if unintentional.
-Considering those with disabilities will make your content accessible and inclusive.
+Considering those with disabilities will make your content accessible and more inclusive.

 To write accessible content: